 We also record some information to comply with the exceptions to our confidentiality below.

 The only times we break confidentiality are if:

-- you directly ask us to pass on information about you to someone else
+- we have agreement from you to pass on information to someone else

-- we receive a call about acts of terrorism or bomb warnings
+- we receive information about acts of terrorism, bomb warnings, or threats to life*

 - you threaten the safety of our volunteers or the delivery of our service, for example by making it difficult for other people to get hold of us.